 the bottom line

-Toning is the next step in your routine after cleansing and before moisturizing.
-What it is, why to use it, and how to do it.
+toning is the next step in your routine after cleansing and before moisturizing. what it is, why to use it, and how to do it.

 A toner is a water-based liquid which is typically loaded with good stuff, like rosewater, chamomile, and aloe vera, so you can select something perfect for your skin type.
 Toners are made of some of our favorite ingredients, including hydrosols (a flower water), botanical extracts, a humectant (such as glycerin, to keep the product moist), and a preservative.
-They can be are spritzed on the face as a mist (frankly not our first choice in the morning before coffee), or poured onto a cotton pad and very gently smoothed across the skin.
+They can be spritzed on the face as a mist (frankly not our first choice in the morning before coffee), or poured onto a cotton pad and very gently smoothed across the skin.